TheRecursiveLearner/TheRecursiveLearner/README.md

 I began my career as a PC technician and swiftly climbed the ranks to lead operations in South America.
 Upon my move to the United States, I pivoted into cable installation, quickly advancing from entry-level to senior positions.
 Embracing the challenges of the COVID-19 pandemic, I took the initiative to self-study for Cisco CCNA certification, which propelled me into the role of a Network Engineer at an MSP.
 During this time, I also studied for CompTIA A+ and Microsoft Azure 900, further expanding my technical expertise.

 As a Network Engineer, I specialized in crafting and maintaining robust wired and wireless networks.
 I thrived in troubleshooting intricate network issues and implementing innovative solutions like load balancing and Fail-Over WANs to optimize performance.
-I also taught myself Firewall technology, specifically Fortinet, acquiring affordable equipment on eBay to create a safe lab environment where I quickly became proficient.
+I also taught myself Firewall technology, specifically Fortinet, acquiring affordable equipment on eBay to create a safe home-lab environment where I quickly became proficient.

 In addition to my networking prowess, I tackled a broad spectrum of IT support challenges across diverse platforms such as Microsoft, VMware, Cisco, Fortinet, Active Directory, Hyper-V, backups, and ticketing systems.